Prathiba M. Singh: Litigation

 Singh joined the bar in 1991 and practiced primarily in the field of intellectual property law, acting as the managing partner in a law firm.
 She was appointed by the Delhi High Court to consult with them to improve the functioning of the Copyright Office, and also consulted with a High Level Parliamentary Panel on streamlining the patent examination process in India.
 She has also provided expert advice to parliamentary committees on proposed amendments to intellectual property laws in India, including the Patents Act, and Copyright Amendment Act, 2012.
 Singh was also a member of a panel that was constituted to draft India's National Intellectual Rights Policy in 2014.

-In 2013, Singh notably represented Cipla against Novartis in Novartis v.
-Union of India & Others, in a case that established Cipla's right to produce generic versions of cancer medication patented by Novartis.
-The case was widely reported and is significant in intellectual property jurisprudence in India.
-In 2016, Singh represented the petitioners in a case filed against instant messaging service, WhatsApp, in which the Delhi High Court ordered WhatsApp to remove user information belonging to those who had deleted their WhatsApp accounts in anticipation of changes to WhatsApp's privacy policy.

 Singh was appointed a senior counsel by the Delhi High Court in 2013.

-In her capacity as the president of the Asian Patent Attorney Association, Singh had filed a writ petition in the Delhi High Court, challenging the limited amount of resources that were allocated to the Intellectual Property Appellate Board (IPAB), and following directions from the court in her petition, a permanent office for the IPAB was established in Delhi.
+In her capacity as the president of the Asian Patent Attorney Association, Singh had filed a writ petition in the Delhi High Court, challenging the limited resources allocated to the Indian Intellectual Property Appellate Board (IPAB), and following directions from the court in her petition, a permanent office for the IPAB was established in Delhi.